 If you are not familiar with the different parts of a check I recommended that you read up on those so that you know how to write a check.
 I know that this might seem like common sense to some people but there are a lot of individuals who never deal with checks and perhaps have never even written one in their life.
 Heck, I think I have only written a couple of dozen objects in my entire life.

-Checks are pretty straightforward to deal with but there are some things you need to know so I recommend checking out that article if you need to.
+Filling out checks is pretty straightforward but there are some things you need to know (like the difference between writing the dollar amount in words vs putting the amount in the money box).
+So I recommend checking out that article if you need to.

 If you are writing a check to yourself you will actually write out the check to pay to the order of: “Your name.”
 So if your name is “Random Person” then the check will be made out to pay to the order of “Random Person.”